Financial transactions with other EU countries

 You cannot be obliged by a payer or payee to maintain a bank account in any particular country to make or receive payments.
 For example, an Irish person working in France could have their French employer pay their salary directly to their Irish account and use that account to pay direct debits and bills in France.

 Main changes for consumers

 The main change is the way your bank and account is identified for making and receiving payments.
-You will need to use the BIC (Bank Identifier Code) and IBAN (International Bank Account Number) to identify your bank and account rather than the NSC (National Sort Code) and Account Number (sometimes referred to as BBAN, or ‘basic bank account number’).
+You will need to use the BIC (Bank Identifier Code) and IBAN (International Bank Account Number) to identify your bank and account rather than the NSC (National Sort Code) and Account Number.

 Individual consumers will be informed directly by their banks about any changes to their account terms and conditions arising from SEPA implementation.

 From 1 February 2014 it became mandatory to retire existing ‘national only’ payment systems in the euro area and move all electronic payments to SEPA standards.
 For EU member states with other currencies than the euro the end-date is 31 October 2016 for all credit transfers and direct debits in euro.

 The Payment Services Directive (which was transposed into Irish law as the European Communities (Payment Services) Regulations 2009) provides the legal framework for SEPA.